POWERFULMOVES/PMOVEStokensim/README.md

 - Visualize results through interactive charts
 - Analyze key economic metrics like wealth distribution and inequality

+## Getting Started

+1. Launch the application using one of the methods described below
+2. Adjust simulation parameters as needed
+3. Click "Run Simulation" to start
+4. View and analyze the results

 ## Running the Application

 ### Option 1: Run with Docker (Recommended)